-At night, when chowrasta closes, the indian muslim stalls on the sidelanes come alive.
-Here, we would savor a glass of fresh cow’s milk spiced up with concentrated ginger juice – most spicy ginger in town apparently, so we were told.
-There’s a Lebuh Kimberley for night hawkers, and\ we tried the hard-to-find Hokkien Char – a braised egg noodle dish infused with prawn and pork flavors – but it truly sucked.
-Don’t even bother LOL.
+At night, when Chowrasta closes, the Indian Muslim stalls on the sidelanes come alive.
+Here, we would savor a glass of fresh cow’s milk spiced up with concentrated ginger juice – the most spicy ginger in town apparently, so we were told.
+There’s a Lebuh Kimberley for night hawkers, and we tried the hard-to-find Hokkien Char – a braised egg noodle dish infused with prawn and pork flavors – but it was rather disappointing.

 As for sights…

 Georgetown that’s a UNESCO World Cultural Heritage Site has a few interesting places you should explore.

 Cheong Fatt Tze Mansion – Built on the principles of Feng Shui, this beautifully intricate Mansion, located just opposite The Edison, was once the abode of an influential Nanyang industrialist.
 It’s a beautifully-restored 18th and 19th-century Chinese architecture.
 The building happens to be one of only three traditional Chinese mansions left outside of China.
 (Open 11:00 – 15:00 (when a guided tour is conducted) everyday)